hiranshree/AIML/README.md

+***
-These are few Python codes.
+* These are few Python codes.

-Which include datasets, Machine Learning Models and basic Python codes.
+* Which includes datasets, Machine Learning Models and basic Python codes.